YahooArchive/openstack-ops-tools/README.md

 Ping port 80 (http) on www.yahoo.com
 ------------------------------------
 Here we ping www.yahoo.com via http (port 80).
-It is easy to see that that address has multiple hosts responding and their latancy.
+It is easy to see that that address has multiple hosts responding and the latency of each request.

     $ portping www.yahoo.com
     PORTPING www.yahoo.com:80 (98.139.180.149:80).
     from www.yahoo.com:80 (98.139.183.24:80): time=2.46 ms